Enhanced monitoring of atmospheric methane from space over the Permian basin with hierarchical Bayesian inference: Results

 \subsection{Enhancement of spatial coverage}

 We augment daily observations over the study region by including model predictions at locations where direct observations are not available from TROPOMI.
 Predictions are only made from co-located TROPOMI observations of nitrogen dioxide with an associated quality assurance value greater than or equal to 0.75.
 An example of this procedure is shown in Fig. \ref{fig:4}.
 Prior to augmentation using predictions from the model, we calculate that the mean value of daily pixel coverage within the study region for the year 2019 is $16\%\pm13\%$.
 After adding in model predictions at appropriate pixel locations, the mean value of daily pixel coverage rises to $88\%\pm18\%$.
-A time series demonstrating this rise in spatial coverage is shown in panel \textbf{a} of Fig. \ref{fig:5}.
-Increasing the spatial coverage over regions of interest like the Permain Basin can allow for the aggregation of data on shorter timescales than previously used in performing methane emission estimates, which will be key for accurately monitoring greenhouse gasses.
+A time series demonstrating this rise in spatial coverage is shown in Fig. \ref{fig:5} \textbf{a}.
+We find that the spatial coverage of our augmented TROPOMI observations at least matches and usually exceeds that of the WFMD CH$_4$ data product (Fig. \ref{fig:bremen_spatial_coverage}).
+Increasing the spatial coverage over regions of interest like the Permian basin can allow for the aggregation of data on shorter timescales than previously used in performing methane emission estimates, which will be key for accurately monitoring greenhouse gas emissions in near-real time.